Traveling with Oxygen Resources

 Airplane travel is the most restrictive when it comes to what you can and cannot bring with you on board, so air travel with oxygen tends to be the most intimidating.
 However, if you do your homework and communicate with your airline to learn what is and is not permitted on your flight; you should be well prepared for air travel with oxygen.

 It is important to understand that compressed oxygen and liquid oxygen tanks are not allowed on airplanes.
 If you want to know how to travel with oxygen tanks, you will have to find a different mode of travel.
 However, portable oxygen concentrators are permitted on flights if they meet certain requirements.
-Your portable oxygen concentrator must meet FAA acceptance criteria for use of POCs onboard an aircraft.
+Your portable oxygen concentrator must be FAA approved, and you should complete several steps to ensure your air travel with oxygen is as easy as possible:

 - Call your airline to confirm that your portable oxygen concentrator is approved and ask about any regulations or restrictions regarding bringing your portable oxygen concentrator on board.
 Some airlines do not allow personal devices to be used and instead require patients to use the airline’s on-board oxygen, so checking first is crucial.